actix/actix-web/actix-web/MIGRATION-4.0.md

   }
 ```

+Consequently, the `FromRequest::configure` method was also removed.
+Config for extractors is still provided using `App::app_data` but should now be constructed in a standalone way.

 ## Compression Feature Flags

 Feature flag `compress` has been split into its supported algorithm (brotli, gzip, zstd).
 By default, all compression algorithms are enabled.
 The new flags are: